joejenett/simply/_posts/2024-10-09-change-donuts-and-offspring.md

 </blockquote>
 <h4>in the now</h4>
 <p>
 “I’m sharing almost as many links per week as I was before while having more time for other ongoing creative projects.”
 I said that a few months after the change and am tickled to repeat it now.
-Like that bulltown thing I do - its very recent <a href="https://bulltown.neocities.org/">offspring</a> at Neocities (a community full of creative folks) is keeping me busy lately.
-I spend my days doing <em>all</em> the things I love to do and I’m having more fun than ever!
+Like that bulltown thing I do - its very recent <a href="https://bulltown.neocities.org/">offspring</a> at Neocities (a community full of creative folks) has been keeping me busy lately.
+I’m doing <em>all</em> the things I love to do and having more fun than ever!
 </p>
 <p>Take care...</p>
 <a href="https://brid.gy/publish/mastodon"></a>